alexstedev/alexste/data/blog/hello_world.md

 As you can tell by the fact you're currently reading this, I now have a blog! :tada:

 This means that I finally have a place to create lengthy articles that can go more in-depth on topics I care deeply about.
-Eveyrthing from technical write-ups on new technology I am experimenting with, to other personal posts on hobbies enjoy, such as mechanical keyboards.
+Everything from technical write-ups on new technology I am experimenting with, to other personal posts on hobbies enjoy, such as mechanical keyboards.

 <XButton href="/blog" icon="feather:external-link" label="Vist my Blog" />